Curriculum and Instruction

 Curriculum: Most district curriculum has been revised to align with the New York State Standards and assessments.
 Some areas still need revision.
 Each year during January and February, the CDEP curriculum sub-committee accepts curriculum proposals.
 Future improvements are planned on the basis of these requests.

-The New York State Standards and the Race To The Top in New York State provide information about the state and federal guidelines used to develop the curriculum we follow in our classrooms at Tonawanda City School District.
+The New York State Standards and the EngageNY webpage provide information about the state and federal guidelines used to develop the curriculum we follow in our classrooms at Tonawanda City School District.

-Professional Learning: Our school district has chosen to implement intentional professional learning by utilizing Edivation to inspire our faculty members to improve their practices with meaningful professional learning resources needed to meet each learner's needs aligned with district goals and initiatives.
+Professional Learning: Our school district has chosen to implement intentional professional learning by utilizing several different avenues to inspire our faculty members to improve their practices with meaningful professional learning resources needed to meet each learner's needs aligned with district goals and initiatives.

 Assessment: The New York State Board of Regents has set high learning standards for all students.
 In classrooms across the state, teachers are providing instruction aligned to these standards.
 Teachers are also routinely assessing student progress toward meeting these standards.
 Click here for information about the NYSED Office of State Assessment.